rubensgomes/java-mcp/DEVSETUP.md

 ## Clean shell environment

-- To complete clean any files and folders from this project untracked by git, including venv (virtual enviroments) run:
+- To complete clean any files and folders from this project untracked by git, including venv (virtual enviroment) run:

     ```shell
     git clean -fXd